Where can I find the most up to date SSL certificates for CDRouter's ACS and download server?

 directory on the CDRouter host system.

-The ACS and ACS download server certificates used in the CDRouter software expire every year in late January or early February.
+The ACS and ACS download server certificates used in CDRouter are valid for one year and expire every year in January or early February.

 Current ACS and download server certificates